Meeso1/llimit-model-selection/docs/models/model_behavior_encoder.md

 # Model Behavior Encoder

-This document outlines the design for the `ModelBehaviorEncoder`, a Stage 1 model responsible for creating meaningful vector representations (embeddings) of large language models based on their behavior, specifically their responses to given prompts.
+This document describes the `ModelBehaviorEncoder`, a Stage 1 model that creates meaningful vector representations (embeddings) of large language models based on their behavior, specifically their responses to given prompts.

 ## 1. Overview

 The current `DenseNetworkModel` learns a static, unique embedding for each model ID.
 This approach is inflexible and cannot handle new, unseen models without a full retrain.
-To address this, we are introducing a two-stage training process.
+To address this, we have implemented a two-stage training process.

--   **Stage 1 (This Model)**: The `ModelBehaviorEncoder` will be a Siamese-style network trained to generate embeddings from `(prompt, response)` pairs.
+-   **Stage 1 (This Model)**: The `ModelBehaviorEncoder` is a Siamese-style network trained to generate embeddings from `(prompt, response)` pairs.
 The goal is to create an embedding space where models with similar performance characteristics (as judged by humans) are located closer to each other.
 -   **Stage 2 (Scoring Model)**: The existing `DenseNetworkModel` will be adapted to use these pre-computed, behavior-based embeddings instead of its internal `model_id` embedding layer.
-This will allow it to score any model, including new ones, as long as we can generate an embedding for it.
+This will allow it to score any model, including new ones, as long as we can generate an embedding for it. *(Not yet implemented)*

-The `ModelBehaviorEncoder` will **not** implement the `ModelBase` interface directly but will be a self-contained component with its own preprocessing, training, and serialization logic.
+The `ModelBehaviorEncoder` does **not** implement the `ModelBase` interface directly but is a self-contained component with its own preprocessing, training, and serialization logic.

 ## 2. Architecture

-The encoder will have a modular architecture to facilitate experimentation with different components.
+The encoder uses a two-component architecture:

--   **`TextEncoderBase`**: An abstract base class for the core text encoding module.
-This allows us to swap different transformer backbones.
--   **`SentenceTransformerEncoder`**: The initial concrete implementation of `TextEncoderBase`, using the `sentence-transformers` library.
-It will concatenate `prompt` and `response` strings before encoding.
+-   **Frozen Text Encoder**: A sentence transformer model (from `sentence-transformers` library) that is frozen during training.
+It concatenates `prompt` and `response` strings with a `[SEP]` token before encoding.
+The outputs are cached during training for efficiency.
--   **Pooling Layer**: A module to aggregate token-level embeddings from the text encoder into a single fixed-size vector for each `(prompt, response)` pair.
-Mean pooling is a sensible default.
+-   **Trainable Dense Network**: A configurable dense neural network (with ReLU activations and dropout) that transforms the frozen text encoder embeddings into a learned embedding space.
+The architecture is specified via `hidden_dims` parameter (e.g., `[256, 128]`).
--   **`ModelBehaviorEncoder`**: The main class that orchestrates the components.
-It will contain the text encoder and pooling layer, and handle the training loop.
+-   **`ModelBehaviorEncoder`** (`src/models/model_behavior_encoder.py`): The main class that orchestrates the components.
+It handles the training loop, preprocessing, and serialization.

-This design allows us to easily replace the `SentenceTransformerEncoder` with a fine-tunable model from the Hugging Face Hub if needed.
+This design keeps the text encoder frozen (avoiding expensive fine-tuning) while still allowing the model to learn a task-specific embedding space through the trainable dense layers.

 ## 3. Data Flow and Models

-New data structures will be created in `src/data_models/behavior_encoder_types.py` to handle the data flow for this model.
+Data structures in `src/data_models/behavior_encoder_types.py` handle the data flow for this model.

 -   **Input Data**: The model trains on triplets of `(prompt, response)` pairs.
-A `BehaviorEncoderTrainingTriplet` dataclass will represent this.
+A `BehaviorEncoderTrainingTriplet` dataclass represents this, containing anchor, positive, and negative prompt-response pairs.
--   **Preprocessed Data**: A `PreprocessedBehaviorEncoderData` dataclass will hold the list of training triplets after any necessary filtering and preprocessing.
+-   **Preprocessed Data**: A `PreprocessedBehaviorEncoderData` dataclass holds the list of training triplets after filtering and preprocessing.
 -   **Output Data**: The primary output is a fixed-size embedding vector (`np.ndarray`).
-When generating embeddings for a set of models, the output will be a dictionary mapping model names to their computed embeddings (`dict[str, np.ndarray]`).
+The `encode()` method returns embeddings for multiple (prompt, response) pairs, while `compute_model_embedding()` returns a single averaged embedding for a model.

 ## 4. Training Process